hashicorp/terraform-guides/operations/variable-scripts/README.md

 ## Running the set-variables.sh Script
 The set-variables.sh script accepts two arguments:
 * `workspace`: the name of the TFE workspace in which you want to set variables.
-* `file`: the name of the delimited file in the current directory containing the variables and their values.
-If you do not provide a file name, then the script will look for and use variables.csv in the current directory.
+* `file`: the optional name of a delimited file in the current directory containing the variables and their values.
+If you do not provide a file name, then the script will first look for and use one called "<workspace>.csv in the current directory.
+If it does not find that, it will look for and use "variables.csv" in the current directory.
 An example version of that file is provided.
 There is also a second delimited file called other-variables.csv so that you can test the script with this file as the second argument.

 The delimited file containing your variables should normally be separated with semicolons (`;`) with each variable on its own line.
 The columns are `key` (the name of the variable), `value`, `category`, `hcl`, and `sensitive` in that order with the last two corresponding to the hcl and sensitive check boxes of variables in the TFE UI.
 See [Workspace Variables](https://www.terraform.io/docs/enterprise/workspaces/variables.html). `category` should be `terraform` for Terraform variables and `env` for environment variables. `hcl` and `sensitive` should be `"true"` or `"false"`.